How Much Sweet Spot Training Should You Do?

-Like roadies and mountain bikers, when 'crossers are building a hemi-powered aerobic engine, the more sweet spot the better [see Build Phase].
-However, once the season begins, since a cross race will only be an hour, not as much sweet spot is necessary in training.
-Unless the athlete is rebuilding CTL during a non-competitive phase such as a mid-season November training camp.
+Like roadies and mountain bikers, when 'crossers are building a hemi-powered aerobic engine, the more Sweet Spot the better [see Build Phase].
+However, once the season begins, since a cross race will only be an hour, not as much Sweet Spot is necessary in training.
+Unless the athlete is rebuild their base during a non-competitive phase such as a mid-season November training camp.
 See the Belgian Majorca Training Camp training.

 Overall, the amount of Sweet Spot an athlete can and should perform in their daily workouts depends on the distance, intensity and duration of their goal event(s).
 Start small, build on that and finally train in the Sweet Spot specific for your discipline and goal event.
 The chart above will help athletes and coaches determine how much Sweet Spot they should do.